lubomirkarlik/LCD-Backlight-Control-VEML7700-/README.md

-# LCD Backlight Auto-Control for Volumio or other embeded systems.
+# LCD Backlight Auto-Control for Volumio or other similar embedded systems.

 Automatic brightness control for 7" DPI LCD display using VEML7700 light sensor on Raspberry Pi 3B+ with Volumio.